BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 As such, the proposed model provides sufficiently accurate execution time predictions to be useful for scheduling to heterogeneous compute devices on supercomputers.

-##Conclusions and Future Work

-A highly accurate model has been presented that is capable of predicting execution times of OpenCL kernels on specific devices based on the computational characteristics captured by the AIWC tool.
-A real-world scheduler could be developed based on the accuracy of the presented model.

-We do not suppose that we have used a fully representative suite of kernels, however, we have shown that this approach can be used in the supercomputer accelerator scheduling setting, and the model can be extended/augmented with additional training kernels using  the methodology presented in this paper.

-We expect that a similar model could be constructed to predict energy or power consumption, where the response variable can be directly swapped for an energy consumption metric -- such as joules -- instead of execution time.
-However, we have not yet collected the energy measurements required to construct such a model.
-Finally, we show the predictions made are accurate enough to inform scheduling decisions.